Menu

 You can also submit a copy of your application and payment by post to Examinations, IBMS, 12 Coldbath Square, London, EC1R 5HL.
 Please note that if you withdraw from the qualification at any point a £50 administrative fee will be applied to any refund.
 Membership of the IBMS must be maintained throughout the period that you are undertaking training for the qualification.

-We are now pleased to inform a training grant of £1,000 per candidate is available to employers of candidates in England who are undertaking the DEP or ASD in Histological Dissection.
+We are now pleased to inform a training grant of £1,000 per candidate continues to be available to employers of candidates in England who are undertaking the DEP or ASD in Histological Dissection.
 More information on the grant that is available and how and when it can be claimed can be found here.

 Histological Dissection resources

-You can find discipline specific reading lists to support you in completing an IBMS Diploma of Expert Practice on our Science Reading page.
-You can find articles and online resources to support you in completing an IBMS Diploma of Expert Practice in our Resources section
+Books and Websites: You can find details on recommended books, websites and online resources to support you in completing an IBMS Diploma of Expert Practice in Histological Dissection here

 Histological Dissection Training Logbook Reference Copy

-The DEP in Histological Dissection Logbook was updated in March 2017 following discussion and review by the IBMS/RCPath Histological Dissection Conjoint Board.
-The second document indicates the differences between the previous (June 2012) and the new version of the logbook.
-It also explains how those who were issued with a logbook prior to March 2017 should evidence the new requirements.
+The DEP in Histological Dissection Guidance to Candidates and Trainers and the related Training Logbook was updated in August 2023 following discussion and review by the IBMS/RCPath Histological Dissection Conjoint Board.
+The second document here indicates the differences between the previous versions of the documents and the new versions.

 Deferrals, withdrawals and mitigating circumstances